Workplace Sexual Favors & Demands Are Never Legal

 Your ability to get and keep a job and to advance in the company where you work should be based on your ability and hard work alone, not on your willingness to provide sexual favors.
 Unfortunately, such demands aren’t uncommon.
 They’re also a form of illegal sexual harassment called “quid pro quo,” and the team of lawyers at Haeggquist & Eck, LLP is dedicated to stopping it.

 Quid pro quo is a Latin phrase meaning “something for something.”
+Quid pro quo sexual harassment occurs when a job benefit is directly tied to an employee submitting to unwelcome sexual advances.
 In the workplace, quid pro quo sexual harassment occurs when employment decisions like hiring, promotions, raises, work assignments, recommendations, and performance evaluations are based on your willingness to submit to the sexual demands made by someone who holds a position of power (like a manager, supervisor, or other person holding a superior position to yours in the company).

 A quid pro quo attorney in San Diego like ours at Haeggquist & Eck, LLP can help you stop this behavior and hold responsible parties accountable.
 Contact us online or call (619) 468-5222 for more information.